LouieCS/ParcelServiceRouting-Python/README.md

 # ParcelServiceRouting
 Completed on April 2023 for my Data Structures &amp; Algorithms II class.
 Developed using Python.

-This program solves the traveling salesman problem for a fictional parcel service company called WGUPS.
-A variation of the Nearest Neighbor algorithm was used to organize packages optimally for delivery, which save the company — not just mileage on the trucks — but time and money too.
-This program also utilizes a chained hash table for fast access to detailed package information in constant time.
+This program solves the Traveling Salesman Problem (TSP) for a fictional parcel service company.
+TSP is a classic optimization problem in computer science and operations research.
+It involves finding the shortest possible route that visits a set of given cities and returns to the starting city, where the distance between any two cities is known.
+A variation of the Nearest Neighbor algorithm was used to optimize the delivery of packages, which saves the parcel company not only mileage on the trucks but also time and money.
+Moreover, the program utilizes a chained hash table for fast access to detailed package information in constant time.

 ___________________________________________________________________